Accessibility statement

 The following are provided for visiting PhD students:

 Visiting PhD students generally spend between three and a maximum of twelve months associated with the Department.
-The academic year at York is divided into three terms.
-These begin with autumn term from October to mid December.
-The spring term runs from January to March.
-Visiting PhD students are strongly encouraged to come during the autumn or spring terms.
-During the summer term and vacation many people are away and there is less teaching and fewer events.
-The libraries may also open for shorter hours and may close completely for short periods.
+The academic year at York is divided into two semesters (September to January and February to June).
+During the summer (June to September) many people are away and there is less teaching and fewer events.
+The libraries may also open for shorter hours and may close completely for short periods

 The Department of Politics and International Relations has a low cost status as we are 'classroom based'.